 These special places and the Trust’s expert staff are in high demand by teachers, students, and scholars from all over the region.
 Every year, we welcome people of all ages and interests to come and explore this place and our unique approach to conservation.

 Over 1,000 children and adults participate in the Trust’s education programs annually.

-Our Habitat Restoration, Community Farm and Bird Conservation Programs attract and facilitate expert researchers and graduate level students for field study.
+Our Habitat Restoration, Farm, and Bird Conservation Programs attract and facilitate higher education field study and research.
 Recognized as a leader in the science of bird conservation and agroecology, researchers use our programs and conserved lands to advance the science of conservation.
-Our staff members are on the faculty of the University of Pennsylvania’s Environmental Studies program and are guest lecturers at learning institutions nationally.
+Our program area is the official field study site of the Academy of Natural Sciences and our staff members are faculty in the University of Pennsylvania’s Environmental Studies program.
 Click to see a list of research initiatives facilitated by Willistown Conservation Trust.

-Elementary, middle and high school students enrich their in-class curriculum by participating in our myriad programs, including the Rushton Woods Preserve Bird Banding and the Community Farm Program.
+Elementary, middle, and high school students from the greater Philadelphia region enrich their in-class and after-school curricula by participating in our myriad programs, including the Rushton Woods Preserve Bird Banding and the Community Farm Program.
 From seeding, harvesting, pollination, honey making, crop rotation, soil science, importance of hedgerows and native plants to habitat restoration, migration, breeding and nesting, a wide array of topics can be incorporated.

 Rushton Nature Keepers (RNK) provides youth (ages 7-11) with unique opportunities to develop a meaningful relationship with nature, which will fuel a lifelong desire to protect the environment.
 RNK is focused on shaping and empowering these future conservationists while nurturing a spirit of discovery and wonder.
 We offer monthly programs covering four conservation themes: birds and wildlife, regenerative farming, watersheds, and healthy habitat.
 Learn more.